viamrobotics/docs/docs/services/slam/run-slam-cartographer.md

 ## Introduction

-[Simultaneous Localization And Mapping (SLAM)](../../slam/) allows your robot to create a map of its surroundings and find its location within that map.
+[Simultaneous Localization And Mapping (SLAM)](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) allows your robot to create a map of its surroundings and find its location within that map.

-This tutorial shows you how to run [Cartographer](https://github.com/cartographer-project), software that provides real-time SLAM, as a service on your robot.
+These instructions show you how to run [Cartographer](https://github.com/cartographer-project), software that provides real-time SLAM, as a service on your robot.

 You have two options:

 1. Run Cartographer SLAM in live mode with a [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3) LIDAR scanning device.
 2. Run Cartographer SLAM in offline mode with Viam's [lab dataset](https://storage.googleapis.com/viam-labs-datasets/viam-old-office-small-pcd.zip) or with data you've collected.

-## Requirements
+You'll need at least the following hardware:

-* A Linux or MacOS machine with `viam-server` and `Cartographer` installed.
+- A Linux or MacOS machine with `viam-server` and `Cartographer` installed.
-* [optionally] A [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3) LIDAR scanning device.
+- (Optional, required for Live Mode) A [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3) LIDAR scanning device.

 For more information on how to install `viam-server` and set up your machine on the [Viam app](https://app.viam.com), see [Install viam-server](/installation/install/).

 ### Install the Cartographer Binary

-Install Cartographer with one of these commands:
+Install Cartographer by running the appropriate command for your machine's architecture:

 {{< tabs >}}
 {{% tab name="Linux aarch64" %}}